MeSabya/Kubernetes/volumes/Storage.md

 - hostPath — Used for mounting directories from the worker node’s filesystem into the pod.

 **Reclaim Policy**: It’s define what to do with the volume after the bound is broken from the persistent volume claim.
+It defines in case the persistent claim is deleted , what will happen to the persistent volume.
+By default the value is Retain.

  **There are three policies**:
  1. Delete: PersistentVolume will be deleted when the PVC is deleted but data will persist.